tensorflow/tfjs/docs/tutorials/intro.md

     // Compute loss of the current model and return it.
 Calculating this loss
     // should involve the variables we are trying to optimize.
     //
-    // Once we return the less the optimizer will adjust the network
+    // Once we return the loss the optimizer will adjust the network
     // weights for our next iteration.
     return loss(prediction, labels);
   }, returnCost);